 As I’ve said before, We are in this to make a profit, not just buy a job.
 We don’t spend thousands of dollars a month just to get by.
 We do it to put our kids through school, pay our bills and establish a future for ourselves and to that end we set our rates.

-I give you the best service and I expect to be paid for that.
+We give you the best service and we expect to be paid for that.
 I hope we can work together.

 When you do business with us you are not dealing with a huge corporation, you are dealing with a family.
 You are helping to pay my son’s tuition for college or technical school, you are helping my wife not have to work 70 hours a week like I do.
 You are helping a Texas family build a future.